EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 No, the CCEB does not accept payments over the phone.

-Exams fees must be remitted via PayPal for online applications.
+Exam fees must be remitted during the online application using the online payment processor.
 No other form of payment is accepted.
-If you choose to pay online via Pay Pal, the payment will be received by CCEB in Canadian funds.
+The payment will be received by the CCEB in Canadian funds.
 If a refund is given, that will also be processed in Canadian funds.
 Any exchange rate calculated by the payment processor or credit card company is the responsibility of the candidate.

 I tried paying online, but my credit card was not accepted.
 Why?

-Please contact PayPal directly if you experience any difficulties making payment.
-The CCEB cannot contact PayPal on your behalf.
+Please contact the payment processor directly if you experience any difficulties making payment.
+The CCEB cannot contact the payment processor on your behalf.

 How do I apply for my licensing?

-Once you have successfully completed all the CCEB exams and we have received a copy of your final transcript, your CCEB results will be emailed to all the Canadian chiropractic regulatory boards.
-You must contact these regulatory boards directly for licensing.
+Once you have successfully completed all the CCEB exams and we have received a copy of your final transcript, the CCEB will issue your CCEB certificate and notify applicable regulatory bodies.
+You must contact these regulatory boards directly for licensing/registration.
+You cannot practice in Canada until you are authorized by the regulatory body to do so.

 Can I get my money back if I cancel my application?